 This is a big one folks.
 We've covered the entirety of the benefits guide in plain English with a goal of making sure you understand the benefits you have available to you at no additional cost.

 The Chase Sapphire Reserve® comes with an abundance of high-value benefits and features.
 Cardholders earn 3x Ultimate Rewards points on travel and dining, receive an industry-leading $300 travel credit which covers any travel expense, and a complimentary Priority Pass Select membership.
 And that’s before factoring in the 50,000 point signup bonus.

 Some of the Sapphire Reserve’s best features, however, are the least visible.
-Tucked away deep in the Sapphire Reserve Guide to Benefits is a suite of travel insurances and purchase protections that can add thousands of dollars to the value proposition of holding the card long term.
+Tucked away deep in the Sapphire Reserve Guide to Benefits is a suite of travel insurance and purchase protections that can add thousands of dollars to the value proposition of holding the card long term.

 After reviewing the coverage options, you may learn that you've been spending money on coverage you didn't need, or that you've got coverage you never knew about!

 Auto Rental Collision Damage Waiver (Auto Rental CDW)

 We rate the primary rental insurance offered on the Sapphire Reserve as one of the best available to U.S. cardholders.
-The terms and conditions feature no specific country exclusions, and cardholders receive primary cover at home in the U.S. in addition to overseas (as opposed to the secondary protection offered on the Citi Prestige® Card when renting in the U.S.).
+The terms and conditions feature no specific country exclusions, and cardholders receive primary cover at home in the U.S. in addition to overseas.

 To ensure coverage when renting a car, you need to pay for the entire rental using your Sapphire Reserve and decline the rental company’s collision insurance.
 If you accept the rental company’s additional auto insurance, you won't be covered by the Sapphire Reserve.
 You can read all the details in our review of Chase’s Auto Rental CDW.
 Note: If you use Ultimate Rewards to pay for your rental you'll also receive coverage under the Auto Rental CDW benefit.